 Any significant disruption in our supplier relationships could harm our business.
-We currently rely on a single source supplier for the apoptotis inducing signal, Fas ligand, or FasL, that we use, and we may rely on a limited number of suppliers for other raw material we use.
-We believe that we have a sufficient supply of FasL for our ongoing Phase I/II trial however we will need to obtain an additional supply of FaSL for future planned clinical trials.
-We have experienced delays in the supply of FasL for our planned second human ApoGraft trial and are currently establishing a manufacturing process through a contract manufacturer to supply us with sufficient FasL for future planned clinical trials.
+We currently rely on a single source supplier for the apoptotic inducing signal, Fas ligand, or FasL, that we use, and we may rely on a limited number of suppliers for other raw material we use.
+We have experienced delays in the supply of FasL for our planned second human ApoGraft trial and while we believe we have addressed these supply issues, there can be no assurance that we will not experience delays in supply of FasL in the future.
 If our current supplier or any other supplier suffers a major natural or man-made disaster at its manufacturing facility, or if they otherwise cease to supply to us, then this could result in further delays in our clinical studies and may delay product testing and potential regulatory approval until a qualified alternative supplier is identified.
 With respect to other raw materials for the ApoGraft technology platform, although alternative sources of supply exist, it could be expensive and take a significant amount of time to arrange for alternative suppliers.
 If our manufacturers or we are unable to purchase any key materials after regulatory approval has been obtained for our product candidates, the commercial launch of our product candidates would be delayed or there would be a shortage in supply, which would impair our ability to generate revenues from the sale of our product candidates.